The Top 4 Job Interview Success Tips

 Assume you are on camera at all times.
 Treat the receptionist well as some firms will ask them for their impression.

-- Prepare answers to the common job interview questions.
+- Prepare your smart answers to the common interview questions.

 Standard questions are usually asked by most employers.
 Be prepared for those questions by relating your answers to this specific employer, based on your research.